bill-auger/bridgin/README.md

 now go make some C(__) and when the build has completed
 copy the contents of this repo into ./libpurple/plugins
-cd into ./libpurple/plugins and run the install script
+cd into the plgins dir and run the install script

+    cd ./libpurple/plugins
-    chmod a+x ./install && ./install
+    chmod a+x ./install
+    ./install

 if your $HOME environment variable is properly set
 the install script should reply with the following message
-and pidgin will launch automatically
+and pidgin will launch automatically upon successful installation

     "compilation success - installing to YOUR_HOME_DIR/.purple/plugins/"

-check that the install location mentioned points to inside you home dir
+the bridgin plugin should now be available to pidgin in Tools->Plugins
-and that the plugin was installed properly
+if it is not then use this command to check that the plugin was installed

     ls $HOME/.purple/plugins/bridgin.so

-if there is no output then you will need to manually copy the file 'bridgin.so' into YOUR_HOME_DIR/.purple/plugins/ or /usr/lib/purple-2/
+if there is no output then you will need to manually move the file 'bridgin.so'
+into YOUR_HOME_DIR/.purple/plugins/ or /usr/lib/purple-2/ then restart pidgin

 if you are running without X or you do not want pidgin to launch automatically
 use this comand to compile and install only